cs3216/cs3216.github.io/coursework/product-design/index.md

 * It should contain answers to Milestones 1-4 and 10-11.
 * It should also sumamarise your Milestones 5-9.
 More specifically, it should:
   * Make it clear how the designs are organised.
 Which ones are wireframes, mockups or prototypes?
-  * Briefly share the results and observations from your user testing results.
+  * Briefly recap the results and observations from your user testing results.
   * Highlight the main user flows presented in each draft / iteration submitted.

 ## Grading Scheme

-The grading of the assignment is divided into two components: satisfying the compulsory milestones and coolness factor (30%).
+The grading of the assignment is divided into two components: satisfying the compulsory milestones (70%) and coolness factor (30%).
 Excluding Milestone 0, there are **11 milestones** in total, along with an optional Milestone 8b.
-Milestone 6 is worth 15% while Milestone 9 is worth 10%.
+Milestones 6, 7 and Milestone 9 are each worth 10%.
 The rest are worth 5% each.

 The remaining 30% will be awarded based on the relative outcomes for the various teams.
 The top team might be awarded up to 30% while the worst performing team less than 5%.
 The optional Milestone 8b will also contribute to this.

 ### Mode of submission

-By **29 Aug 2021 23:59** hrs you should upload the following to Coursemology:
+By **29 August 2021 23:59**, Sunday you should upload the following to Coursemology:

 * Your final write-up named `group-<number>-milestones.pdf`.
 * Your designs and testing results - zipped together - named `group-<number>-designs.zip`

 <div class="box">
-  As a final reminder, you should have written answers for <strong>six milestones</strong>, <strong>three or more drafts</strong> comprising separate folders for the design, the user flows and user testing results and conclusions, and <strong>one final prototype</strong> submission. <strong>Failure to adhere to these instructions will result in the deduction of marks.</strong> Only one member of your group needs to submit on Coursemology on behalf of your group.
+  As a final reminder, you should have written answers for <strong>six milestones</strong>, <strong>three or more drafts</strong> comprising separate folders for the design, the user flows and user testing results and conclusions, and <strong>one final prototype</strong> and a demo video in your submission. <strong>Failure to adhere to these instructions will result in the deduction of marks.</strong> Only one member of your group needs to submit on Coursemology on behalf of your group.
 </div>

 Clarifications and questions related to this assignment should be posted to the Coursemology forum.